krpeacock/whoDat/README.md

 Fill an empty tile with your information and link to a profile picture in the images folder.
 Use my tile as a template.

+Make sure to add this repo as a remote so that your fork stays up to date.

 Once your information is up, make sure your tile is in alphabetical order.
 The "search bar" at the top does nothing, but ctrl + f should suffice for now.

 ###Updating the website